-Article 2 The General Conference shall make no decision on the desirability or on the substance of any proposal for the regulation of a particular question on an international basis by the adoption of an international convention or of a recommendation, unless the proposal has been specifically placed on the provisional agenda of the Conference in accordance with the present Rules of Procedure.
-Article 3 No new proposal for the regulation on an international basis of any question by the adoption by the General Conference of an international convention or a recommendation to Member States shall be included in the provisional agenda of the General Conference unless: (a) It is accompanied by a preliminary study of the technical and legal aspects of the problem under consideration; and (b) It has first been examined by the Executive Board at least ninety days before the opening of the session of the General Conference.
-Article 4 The Executive Board may communicate to the General Conference any comments it may deem necessary on proposals covered by Article 3.
-The Board may decide to instruct the Secretariat, one or more experts or a committee of experts, to carry out a thorough study of the matters dealt with in the aforementioned proposals, and to prepare a report for communication to the General Conference.
-Article 5 When a proposal covered by the terms of Article 3 has been placed on the provisional agenda of the General Conference, the Director-General shall communicate to Member States, at least seventy days before the opening of the session of the Conference, a copy of the preliminary study accompanying the proposal, together with the Executive Board's obser- vations and decisions thereon.
+Article 2 or or quest conv speci General Conference shall make no decision on the desirability in the substance of any proposal for the regulation of a particular tion on an international basis by the adoption of an international ention or of a recommendation, unless the proposal has been ifically placed on the provisional agenda of the Conference in rdance with the present Rules of Procedure.
+Article 3 quest hew proposal for the regulation on an international basis of any tion by the adoption by the General Conference of an international ention or a recommendation to Member States shall be included e provisional agenda of the General Conference unless: It is accompanied by a preliminary study of the technical and legal aspects of the problem under consideration; and It has first been examined by the Executive Board at least ninety days before the opening of the session of the General Conference.
+Article 4 1.
+2. The Executive Board may communicate to the General Conference any comments it may deem necessary on proposals covered by Article 3.
+The Board may decide to instruct the Secretariat, one or more experts or a committee of experts, to carry out a thorough study of the matters dealt with in the aforementioned propos- als, and to prepare a report for communication to the General Conference.

+Article 5 When a proposal covered by the terms of Article 3 has been placed on the provisional agenda of the General Conference, the Director-General shall communicate to Member States, at least seventy days before the opening of the session of the Conference, a copy of the preliminary study accompanying the proposal, together with the Executive Board's observations and decisions thereon.